LLNL/sundials/doc/arkode/guide/source/Usage/User_callable.rst

    .. versionchanged:: 6.1.0

+      This function replaces stepper specific versions in ARKStep, ERKStep, MRIStep, and SPRKStep.

       Added the ``ARK_INTERP_NONE`` option to disable interpolation.

       Values set by a previous call to :c:func:`ARKStepSetInterpolantDegree` are no longer nullified by a call to :c:func:`ARKStepSetInterpolantType`.

-   .. versionadded:: 6.1.0

-      This function replaces stepper specific versions in ARKStep, ERKStep, MRIStep, and SPRKStep.

 .. c:function:: int ARKodeSetInterpolantDegree(void* arkode_mem, int degree)